goinvo/InvoPlaybook/_posts/2014-09-01-weekly-meetings.markdown

 5 minutes: Summarize what you heard during the meeting and what you'll be working on for next week.

 ### Post Meeting
-Within 24 hours of the meeting, type up your notes and post to Basecamp.
+Immediately document your notes and post to Basecamp after the meeting.
 Message structure on Basecamp:
 <ul>
 	<li>Subject: Meeting Notes, date of meeting, and current project week with total weeks (ex.
 'Meeting Notes, 27.Oct.14 :: Week 8 of 10').</li>
 	<li>Message: Document the feedback, any changes in direction or schedule, and re-iterate what you’ll be working on for next week.</li>
 </ul>

+### Extra
+Take photos of the team and client engaged a few times throughout the project.
+These will be used to document the project and possibly for marketing.

 ## Lead